The central area, Tel Aviv, Jaffa and Herzliya, is full of attractions and things to do with children, as a whole family, as a couple or alone.

 Museums in Tel Aviv: Soak up some culture in the big city!

-Tel Aviv, the urban and vibrant city of Israel is also known for its many cultural centers.
-Indeed, there are quite a few attractions in Tel Aviv that include enrichment, culture and art.
-You can pop over to the Museum of Plastic Art and be impressed by various exhibitions, go to the house where a local artist lived and worked and which today serves as a museum for his creations, visit one of the museums that tell the history of the Israeli people and the military organizations that operated in Israel over the years, or to the Museum of Nature that glorifies flora and fauna.
+Tel Aviv, Israel’s urban and vibrant city, is also known for its many cultural centers.
+Indeed, there are quite a few attractions in Tel Aviv, including enrichment, culture and art.
+You can pop over to the Museum of Plastic Arts and be impressed by various exhibitions, go to the house where a local artist lived and worked and which today serves as a museum for his creations, or visit one of the museums that tell the history of the Israeli people and the military organizations that operated in Israel over the years, or to the Museum of Nature that glorifies flora and fauna.
 The Eretz Israel Museum, which includes various exhibitions on a wide range of topics, is also among the list of museums in Tel Aviv that are worthwhile visiting when you have a few hours to spare.

 The Tel Aviv Art Museum

 When talking about museums in Tel Aviv, the two most prominent are the Tel Aviv Museum of Art and the Eretz Israel Museum.
 The Tel Aviv Museum of Art has permanent and changing exhibitions: paintings, sculptures, photographs, performance art, drawings, architecture and more.
-The focus is on contemporary art, with among the permanent collections is a selection of works by leading artists such as Mark Chagall, Vincent Van Gogh, Pablo Piccaso, Nahum Gutman, Jackson Pollock and more.
+The focus is on contemporary art.
+Among the permanent collections is a selection of works by leading artists such as Mark Chagall, Vincent Van Gogh, Pablo Picasso, Nahum Gutman, Jackson Pollock and more.
 The Tel Aviv Museum plaza contains environmental sculptures and is an attraction by itself.

 The Eretz Israel Museum

-Muz”a, or the Eretz Israel Museum, is located in the north of the city, north of the Yarkon River.
-Like many Tel Aviv museums, it is a museum not just about plastic art - it is a multidisciplinary museum that exhibits Israeli culture from the past and the present.
-The Eretz Israel Museum is one of the three largest museums in Israel, spread out over an area of approximately 200 dunams.
+Muz”a, or the Eretz Israel Museum, is located north of the city, north of the Yarkon River.
+Like many Tel Aviv museums, it is a museum not just about plastic art but a multidisciplinary museum that exhibits Israeli culture from the past and present.
+The Eretz Israel Museum is one of the three most prominent museums in Israel, spread out over an area of approximately 200 dunams.
 Spread out through the heart of the museum are ancient artifacts, including mosaics, winepresses, flour mills and millstones for olive-oil production, along with a planetarium offering performances that reach for the stars.
 Among the permanent exhibitions in the museum can be found collections of glass and copper vessels, as well as pavilions showing handicrafts from the past, folklore and coins.
-The changing exhibitions are very varied: from proud Israeli art to the history of sandals, tattoos and picnics, and even dinosaurs and escape rooms.
+The changing exhibitions are varied: from proud Israeli art to the history of sandals, tattoos, picnics, and even dinosaurs and escape rooms.